Table of Contents

 You will also find amplifiers that are 2 x 25W, 2 x 5W.

 Overall, this is my favorite digital piano currently available.
 With a solid speaker system, fantastic key-action, and great polyphony, it’s hard to compete with the FP-90X as a stage piano.

 On the downside, this is an expensive digital piano.

-Nearing the end of our list of the best digital pianos, we feature the Kawai CA59 console style digital piano.
+Nearing the end of our list, we feature the Kawai CA59 console style digital piano.

 The build of this is extremely impressive and the CA59 is a very powerful digital piano.

 From a young age, I have always enjoyed Kawai digital pianos.
-The CA59 is one of the very best digital pianos that Kawai makes and this is of no surprise.
+The CA59 is one of the top options that Kawai makes and this is of no surprise.